Visit the Painted Mosque in Tetovo From Skopje by Public Bus

 Tips for Visiting The Mosque

-- Photography: We were warmly welcomed and encouraged to take photos, but be polite and ask first.
+• Photography: We were warmly welcomed and encouraged to take photos, but to be polite and ask first.

 Tetovo Art Gallery

-The bath house (Haman) on the other site of the river Pena used to be part of the complex of the Sarena Mosque.
-The bath house now houses the Tetovo Art Gallery.
-It’s a small contemporary art space with exhibits including paintings, graphics and photography, changed periodically.
-The building itself – a late 15th-century twin-domed bath house, is a good reason to pop in too.
+The bathhouse (Haman) on the other side of the river Pena used to be part of the Sarena Mosque complex.
+The bathhouse now houses the Tetovo Art Gallery.
+It’s a small contemporary art space with exhibits of paintings, graphics, and photography that change periodically.
+The building itself – a late 15th-century twin-domed bath house- is a good reason to pop in too.

 Old stone bridge